 There are several diseases that are related to Feline Asthma.
-Lungworms, heartworms, upper & lower respiratory infections, lung cancer, cardiomyopathy and lymphocytic plasmacytic stomatitis can all mimic asthma symptoms and therefore should be ruled out.
+Lungworms, heartworms, upper & lower respiratory infections, lung cancer and cardiomyopathy can all mimic asthma symptoms and therefore should be ruled out.
 Please note that these diseases, particularly heartworm, react favorably to steroid treatment, so you cannot assume that it is in fact asthma simply from a favorable reaction to treatment.
-Diabetes and kidney disease can result from feline asthma treatment.

 Heartworms are parasitic nematodes that require an intermediate host for infection to catsThe route of infection for heartworms is through the skin; they are transmitted to cats by mosquitoes that carry the larvae.
 Heartworm does cause coughing in some cats.
 Heartworms are difficult to diagnose.
 There are two kinds of tests for feline heartworms: antigen and antibody.
 The antibody test only indicates exposure not infection with worms, which can lead to false positives.
 The antigen test looks for a specific hormone that the worms release and so it is evidence of a current infection.
 However, because most cats have a very low worm load, and presumably low circulating antigen levels, the odds of a false negative are good.
 Cardiac ultrasound is additional diagnostic tool that can also assess the current health of the heart as well as provide an idea about worm load.

 Because of a lack of substantial symptoms associated with heartworm disease in cats and the high risk involved in treatment, most often it is recommended that the cat begin heartworm prevention (Heartgard/ivermectin) to prevent the current worms from reproducing while waiting for them to complete their lifespan which is about two years.
 The death of the worms may be uneventful so that the body absorbs their remains or may cause a cardiovascular obstruction that could be fatal.